Click here return to the Hualin Journal main page.

 Eugene WANG (Harvard University)

-♰ Stefano Zacchetti, in memoriam (Oxford)
+♰ Stefano ZACCHETTI, in memoriam (University of Oxford)

 Dr. Stefano Zacchetti is the Yehan Numata Professor of Buddhist Studies and a fellow of Balliol College.
 His research interests include early Chinese Buddhist translations (2nd-5th centuries CE), Mahāyāna literature in Sanskrit and Chinese, the history of the Chinese Buddhist Canon, and Chinese Buddhism (particularly early Chinese Buddhist commentaries).
 Dr. Zacchetti’s current projects include work on the Larger Prajñāpāramitā: basic texts and commentaries (edition of the Gilgit manuscript of the Larger PP; study and translation of the Da zhidu lun 大智度論 T 1509), the development of early Buddhist exegetical literature in China, and the formation of the Chinese Buddhist canon.